Click on this link to download an Adobe Acrobat file.

 Finally, there are

-the Barn Theatre Management.
+with the Barn Theatre Management.
 Mics. are assigned as follows: - Ch.
-1-5,

-the strip at the foot of the mixer.
-Radio Mics come into the mixer via
+on the strip at the foot of the mixer.
+Radio Mics come into the mixer

-turn on the individual transmitter packs!
-These require batteries which
+to turn on the individual transmitter packs!
+These require batteries

-are the responsibility of the hirer).
-The mixer is equipped with eq.,
+which are the responsibility of the hirer).
+The mixer is equipped with

-aux. sends and pan control, etc. two reverb units are available and
+eq., aux. sends and pan control, etc. Two reverb units are available

 Radio Mic Frequencies